newcastleuniversity/AzLabs-Ubuntu1804-X2go-VirtualGL-XFCE-howto/glwrappers/README.md

 ## SeeSAR out-of-the-box

 Running `vglrun seesar` in a terminal emulator gives me the SeeSAR GUI, but if I run `seesar`, my X2go session crashes.
-SeeSAR also made a desktop menu item targetting */opt/seesar-11.2.2/seesar*.
+SeeSAR's installer also made a desktop menu item targetting */opt/seesar-11.2.2/seesar*.
 Double-clicking that item crashed my X2go session.

 SeeSAR installs itself into */opt/seesar-11.2.2*.
 Note that this directory is not in the student's $PATH.